arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 they behave like a disjunctive superposition of their values - this is best shown with an example.

-With `trackLiistPositions: false`, which is the default, and given a document `doc` containing
+With `trackListPositions: false`, which is the default, and given a document `doc` containing

 ```js